-It is easily walk-able from Seasongs to the beach, markets, restaurants, museum and some shopping.
-We are located at the north end of Cockburn Town.
+Located towards the northern end of Cockburn Town, Seasongs is within walking distance to markets, restaurants, the museum and some shopping.
 A longer walk gets you to the south end of Cockburn Town, which is about a mile away and that is where most of the dive shops are along with more restaurants, bars and Grand Turk Liquor, which has better selection and pricing than most other options.
-A half mile walk north gets you to Bohio with their restaurant and bar and a half mile walk south gets you to many of the government offices in the middle of Cockburn Town.
+A half mile stroll north along the beach gets you to the Bohio Beach Resort’s beachfront restaurant and bar.
+A half mile walk south gets you to many of the government offices in the middle of Cockburn Town.

-You can get everywhere on the nine-mile-long island by bicycle.
-For many people, riding against the mostly present wind is at best not fun and at worst tedious.
-Riding into the wind to the Cruise Center is definitely not a good time, especially with the tourist traffic on cruise days.
+If you like to bike, you can get anywhere on the nine-mile-long island by bicycle.
 Riding around Cockburn Town is a lot of fun.
-The buildings and the island block most of the wind and the streets have minimal traffic and even cars travel about the same pace as a bicycle.
-Remember to ride on the left and look right, British style, or you will be unpleasantly surprised.
-Ride on the sidewalk on Pond Road adjacent to the salina.
-Bikes are not allowed on Pond Road in the car travel lanes.
-Bike riding north of Seasongs will likely involve some travel on dirt roads.
-This is not a problem on our cruiser and mountain bikes.
-Traffic is light in these areas.
-There are some hills on the way to the lighthouse, but this is a good ride.
+The buildings and the island block most of the wind, the streets have minimal traffic and even cars travel about the same pace as a bicycle.
+Remember to ride on the left and look right, British style.
+A few major roads, including Pond Road and Lighthouse Road, have bike paths.
+The road to the lighthouse offers a few hills for a sense of accomplishment.
 It’s also a fun ride out to the mouth of North Creek or along the windward bluff.

 Golf Carts are available for rent on Grand Turk for about $60 per day.
-This is a lot of fun.
-It’s a great way to transport dive gear down to the dive shops for the daily dive and they really help to carry groceries or run quick errands.
-Golf Carts are ridden on the roads right in and among the cars.
-They are a little slower than cars so you just get passed a lot.
-Otherwise it is not a problem.
+They’re a great way to transport dive gear down to the dive shops for the daily dive, carry groceries or explore the island.
 Again, you drive on the left and remember to look right.

 Rental car services are available.
 There are many car rental companies to choose from on the Island, which are locally owned and offer affordable rates.
 Rental car agencies such as Dutchie's Car Rental, Grace Bay Rentals Grand Turk, Tony's Car Rental, and Zoom Zoom Car Rental are all available on Grand Turk Island.
 For more information and to book a rental car please visit: caribya.com

 Taxis are readily available at the airport during daylight flying hours and at the Cruise Center.
 Otherwise you have to call one for pick up.
-Generally, it can be more difficult to get a cab on Sundays except at the airport and at the Cruise Center.
-People in Grand Turk are often in church or spending family time on Sundays and the whole island is a lot quieter then.
+Sundays, it’s best to book your ride ahead, as Grand Turk folks are often in church or spending family time on Sundays and the whole island is a lot quieter then.
 Two taxis we've used are Gordon (649)332-0888 and Charles (649)243-5886.
-Cab drivers will offer sightseeing trips around the island for tourists.
-These are typically expensive and last a couple of hours, but it may be worth it to give you a sense of the place.
+Cab drivers also offer sightseeing trips around the islands - just ask!